josephmisiti/awesome-machine-learning/README.md

 * [ML Workspace](https://github.com/ml-tooling/ml-workspace) - All-in-one web-based IDE for machine learning and data science.
 The workspace is deployed as a docker container and is preloaded with a variety of popular data science libraries (e.g., Tensorflow, PyTorch) and dev tools (e.g., Jupyter, VS Code).
 * [Notebooks](https://github.com/rlan/notebooks) - A starter kit for Jupyter notebooks and machine learning.
 Companion docker images consist of all combinations of python versions, machine learning frameworks (Keras, PyTorch and Tensorflow) and CPU/CUDA versions.
 * [DVC](https://github.com/iterative/dvc) - Data Science Version Control is an open-source version control system for machine learning projects with pipelines support.
 It makes ML projects reproducible and shareable.
 * [Kedro](https://github.com/quantumblacklabs/kedro/) - Kedro is a data and development workflow framework that implements best practices for data pipelines with an eye towards productionizing machine learning models.
+* [guild.ai](https://guild.ai/) - Tool to log, analyze, compare and "optimize" experiments.
+It's cross-platform and framework independent, and provided integrated visualizers such as tensorboard.
+* [Sacred](https://github.com/IDSIA/sacred) - Python tool to help  you configure, organize, log and reproduce experiments.
+Like a notebook lab in the context of Chemestry/Biology.
+The community has built multiple add-ons leveraging the proposed standard.
+* [MLFlow](https://mlflow.org/) - platform to manage the ML lifecycle, including experimentation, reproducibility and deployment.
+Framework anf language agnostic, take a look at all the built-in integrations.
+* More tools to improve the ML lifecycle: [Catalyst](https://github.com/catalyst-team/catalyst), [PachydermIO](https://www.pachyderm.io/).
+The following are Github-alike and targetting teams [Weights & Biases](https://www.wandb.com/), [Neptune.Ml](https://neptune.ml/), [Comet.ml](https://www.comet.ml/), [Valohai.ai](https://valohai.com/).

 <a name="credits"></a>
 ## Credits